-This prestigious fellowship was established by Monsanto in 2009 in honor of two of the world’s most pre-eminent rice and wheat breeders: Drs.
+Monsanto’s Beachell-Borlaug International Scholars Program (MBBISP) was established by Monsanto in 2009 as a multiyear commitment to honor two of the world’s most pre-eminent rice and wheat breeders: Drs.
 Henry Beachell and Norman Borlaug.

 Their lifelong work laid the foundation for the tremendous increases in rice and wheat production that continue to help feed the world today.